Study tips for your children

 “Just as you need space to work when you cook, work on the computer or think, your child needs space for learning,” said Don Bower, an Extension Service human development specialist with the University of Georgia College of Family and Consumer Sciences.

-“How their study space is arranged, set up and used all affect good study habits,” he said.
+“How to study space is arranged, set up and used all affect good study habits,” he said.

 Even in the early grades, Bower said, your child will benefit from having a quiet, well-lighted, comfortable place of his or her own away from the noise of family life.